1c7/Youtube-Auto-Subtitle-Download/readme.md

 # Download Youtube Subtitle (auto-generated & closed)
-Here is 2 little script(Tampermonkey) help you download Youtube subtitle directly on the video play page (1 second)
+Here is 2 little script help you download Youtube subtitle directly on the video play page (1 click - half second)
 (file format .srt)
 so you don't have to copy&paste Youtube URL into some website & watch ad & then get the file (at least 5 second)